notuntoward/ref/obsidian/Obsidian Share Vault/lit/lit_notes/Dassonneville23voterCrossPressBk.md

 %% begin Obsidian Notes %%
 ___
-A rollup of studies on cross-pressured voters, with empirical studies  Perplexity said this was the best reference, but the book is over $100 used!
+A rollup of studies on cross-pressured voters, with empirical studies  Perplexity said this book was the best reference, but it's over $100 used!
 ___
 %% end Obsidian Notes %%